-Spring 2017 Course Guide Information
+Spring 2022 Course Guide Information

-|Course Title:||Food Systems, Sustainability, and Climate Change|
+|Course Title:||Food Production Systems and Sustainability (formerly Food Systems, Sustainability and Climate Change).|

 |Prerequisites:||Junior, Senior, Graduate standing|

 |Location:||3250 College Library WisCEL Center (Helen C. White)|

 |Description:||This trans-disciplinary course delves into aspects of biological, social, and agricultural sciences underpinning the assessment of food production systems as related to mitigation and adaptation to climate change.
 After engaging students in an example multidisciplinary case-study of milk carbon foot-print, instructors will guide students through the development of their own food production and climate change case-study research projects culminating with students creating multi-media web-pages, giving audio-visual presentations, and (for grad students) writing a peer-review style article.
 Students will engage in collaborative projects with people from disparate disciplinary paradigms.|

 |Additional info:||This course partially fulfills the course requirement of the Food System Certificate (CALS) and the Sustainability Certificate (Nelson Institute for Environmental Studies), and the CALS three credits of International Studies.
 The course is also listed in the Environmental Science Major curriculum and was a category E: Applied Biology, Agriculture and Natural Resources of the Biology Major as well as in the list of electives for the Global Health Certificate.
 This course contributes also to your eligibility to participated in a two-week Field Study Program in Mexico (i.e., This course is one of the alternative prerequisites for the international field program.)|

 Theme 1: Through reading and discussion of core research in food systems and climate change, during theme 1, students will: